omkumar001/Blog-Website/README.md

 * Use CLI .
 * npm init
-* npm i mongoose express body-parser ejs lodash
+* npm i  (required one : mongoose express body-parser ejs lodash)

 And done .....